-3.1 All educational visits and activities support and enrich the work we do in school.
+- 3.1 All educational visits and activities support and enrich the work we do in school.
 There are also a number of people who visit the school to support our work.
-Some visits relate directly to areas of learning for individual classes, whilst others relate to all our children.

-3.2 For each subject in the curriculum there is a corresponding programme of activities, which includes visits by specialists.
-All these activities are in line with guidance published by the LEA: e.g.

-- English theatre visits, visits by authors, poets and theatre groups; - Science use of the school grounds, visits to local woods and parks; - Mathematics use of shape and number trails in the local environment; - History castle visits, study of local housing patterns, museums; - Geography use of the locality for fieldwork, field work further away

-- Art and design art gallery visits, use of the locality; - PE range of sporting fixtures, extra-curricular activities; - Music range of specialist music teaching, extra-curricular activities, conticerts for parents and children to hear; - Design and technology work with local secondary schools; - ICT its use in local shops/libraries/secondary schools etc; - RE visits to centres of worship, visits by local clergy.
+Some visits relate directly to areas of learning for individual classes, whilst others relate to all our children. - 3.2 For each subject in the curriculum there is a corresponding programme of activities, which includes visits by specialists.
+All these activities are in line with guidance published by the LEA: e.g. - English theatre visits, visits by authors, poets and theatre groups - Science use of the school grounds, visits to local woods and parks - Mathematics use of shape and number trails in the local environment - History visits to the Tower of London, Layer Marney, study of local housing patterns, - Geography use of the locality for fieldwork, field work further away - Art and design art gallery visits, use of the locality - PE range of sporting fixtures, extra-curricular activities - Music range of specialist music teaching, extra-curricular activities, concerts for parents and children to hear - Design and technology work with local secondary schools, design competitions - ICT its use in local shops/libraries/secondary schools etc.

+• RE - visits to centres of worship, visits by local clergy.